 Phoeniculidae – Wood Hoopoes & Scimitarbills

 The wood hoopoes are a morphologically distinct group, unlikely to be mistaken for any other.
 These species are medium-sized at 23cm to 46 cm long, much of which is the tail.
 They have metallic plumage, often blue, green or purple, and lack a crest.
 The sexes are similar in all but two species, the Forest Wood Hoopoe and the Common Scimitarbill.
-Their bills are either red or black, although young red-billed species also have black bills and bill colour is correlated with age.
+Their bills are either red or black, although young red-billed species also have black bills, bill colour being correlated with age.
 The legs are scarlet or black, short, with thick tarsi.
 They climb tree trunks in the manner of a woodpecker, and when feeding on the ground they hop rather than walking like the true hoopoe.
 Their tails are long and strongly graduated (the central feathers are the longest), and marked conspicuously with white, as are their wings.

 They are birds of open woodland, savannah, or thornbrush, and are mainly arboreal.
 They require large trees both for feeding on as well as to provide hollows for nesting and nocturnal roosting.
 Two species are found exclusively in rainforest, the Forest Wood Hoopoe and the White-headed Wood Hoopoe.
 All the other species are found in more open woodland and bush.